 Announcements regarding grant funding can be found in the grant award letter received by the organization.
 Examples of references to grant funding include:

 “The XYZ Organization is pleased to announce it has received a $#,### grant from the Community Foundation of Middlesex County.
 This grant is made possible, in part, through the XXX Fund.
 The XYZ Organization will use these funds to support the ABC Program …”

 When talking about the grant, or in writing, or on a website, it should be stated that the program is

 “The ABC Program is funded (or funded in part) through a grant from the Community Foundation of Middlesex County/XXX Fund.”

 We would appreciate any copies of newspaper articles or announcements in which you have acknowledged support from our Community Foundation.
-We would also love to receive quality photographs by email of your program for our files and possible use in our annual report and newsletters.
+We would also love to receive quality photographs and videos by email of your program for our files and possible use in our annual report and newsletters.

 Logos for Grantee Use

 CFMC logo is to be used in its entirety.
 CFMC logo shall not be cropped, recolored or altered in any manner.
 Requests for alternative uses of the CFMC logo shall be directed to Thayer Talbott at 860.347.0025 ext.
 203 or Thayer@MiddlesexCountyCF.org.

 Nonprofits considering submitting an application in the current competitive grant cycle need to ensure all prior grant evaluations have been submitted.

 If you are unsure of your grant evaluation status or if your program or project is incomplete and you have questions regarding your grant evaluation, email or call Thayer Talbott, Vice President, Programs & Operations, at 860.347.0025 ext.
 203.